bibicadotnet/vps_debian_13/README.md

 ## 🚀 Installation

 This script automates a secure, minimal, and Docker-ready setup for Debian/Ubuntu VPS.
-Two variants are available:

 ### With Docker
 ```bash